YuanTony/chemistry-assistant/rag-embeddings/README.md

   -H 'Content-Type: application/json' \
   --data-raw '{
     "vectors": {
-      "size": 5120,
+      "size": 384,
       "distance": "Cosine",
       "on_disk": true
     }
   }'
 ```

-> Note: The 13b model has a vector size 5120.
-If you are using a 7b model, the vector size should be 4096.
+> We are using 384 dimentions for the embedding model `all-MiniLM-L6-v2`.

 Confirm that the collection is successfully created.